mihirchronicles/mihirchronicles.github.io/content/notes/on-artificial-intelligence.md

     - _Attention Mechanism in Transformers_:
 - **Prompting**
     - _Chain-of-Thought (CoT)_: Chain of thought prompting is an approach in artificial intelligence that simulates human-like reasoning processes by delineating complex tasks into a sequence of logical steps towards a final resolution.
         - [Chain-of-Thought Prompting Elicits Reasoning in Large Language Models](https://arxiv.org/pdf/2201.11903): The research paper explores how generating a chain of thought—a series of intermediate reasoning steps—significantly improves the ability of large language models to perform complex reasoning.
 Experiments on three large language models show that chain-of-thought prompting improves performance on a range of arithmetic, commonsense, and symbolic reasoning tasks.
 The empirical gains are striking.
-PaLM 540B with just eight chain-of-thought exemplars achieves state-of-the-art accuracy on the GSM8K benchmark of math word problems, surpassing even finetuned GPT-3 with a verifier.
+PaLM 540B with just eight chain-of-thought exemplars achieves state-of-the-art accuracy on the GSM8K benchmark of math word problems, surpassing even fine tuned GPT-3 with a verifier.
 This observation likely raises more questions than it answers—for instance, how much more can we expect reasoning ability to improve with a further increase in model scale?
 What other prompting methods might expand the range of tasks that language models can solve?
 - **Agents**
 - **Scaling Laws**